State Conservation Committee Announces 2016 Conservation Grant Awards

 The Conservation Grant Program’s six focus areas include:

-- Permanent land protection through conservation easement or fee purchase.
+- Land Conservation: Permanent land protection through conservation easement or fee aquisition and/or associated transaction and stewardship costs.

 Eligible Grant Applicants include: